 Field SERVICES Agreement

-This Field Services Agreement ("Agreement") is entered into and made this _ Day of , 1999, by and among Saphire Bay, L.L.C. ("SBLLC"), a Delaware limited liability company, Independent Production Company, Inc., a Colorado corporation, ("Independent") in its capacities as managing member of SBLLC, as operator of Owner's Reserves under the Joint Operating Agreement, and in its individual corporate capacity, (each an "Owner"), and Enron MidstreamField Services, L.L.C., a Delaware limited liability company, ("Provider"), each a "Party" and collectively "Parties.
+This Field Services Agreement ("Agreement") is entered into and made this _ Day of , 1999, by and among Sapphire Bay, L.L.C. ("SBLLC"), a Delaware limited liability company, Independent Production Company, Inc., a Colorado corporation, ("Independent") in its capacities as managing member of SBLLC, as operator of Owner's Reserves under the Joint Operating Agreement, and in its individual corporate capacity, (each an "Owner"), and Enron Midstream Services, L.L.C., a Delaware limited liability company, ("Provider"), each a "Party" and collectively "Parties.

 Recitals: